kubernetes/website/docs/user-guide/persistent-volumes/index.md

 ### Class

-A claim can request a particular class by specifying the name of a `StorageClass`using the annotation `volume.beta.kubernetes.io/storage-class`.
+A claim can request a particular class by specifying the name of a `StorageClass`using the attribute `storageClassName`.
-Only PVs of the requested class, ones with the same annotation as the PVC, can be bound to the PVC.
+Only PVs of the requested class, ones with the same `storageClassName` as the PVC, can be bound to the PVC.

 PVCs don't necessarily have to request a class.
-A PVC with its annotation set equal to `""` is always interpreted to be requesting a PV with no class, so it can only be bound to PVs with no class (no annotation or one set equal to `""`).
-A PVC with no annotation is not quite the same and is treated differently by the cluster depending on whether the [`DefaultStorageClass` admission plugin](/docs/admin/admission-controllers/#defaultstorageclass) is turned on.
+A PVC with its `storageClasName` set equal to `""` is always interpreted to be requesting a PV with no class, so it can only be bound to PVs with no class (no annotation or one set equal to `""`).
+A PVC with no `storageClassName` is not quite the same and is treated differently by the cluster depending on whether the [`DefaultStorageClass` admission plugin](/docs/admin/admission-controllers/#defaultstorageclass) is turned on.

 * If the admission plugin is turned on, the administrator may specify a default `StorageClass`.
-All PVCs that have no annotation can be bound only to PVs of that default.
-Specifying a default `StorageClass` is done by setting the annotation `storageclass.beta.kubernetes.io/is-default-class` equal to "true" in a `StorageClass` object.
+All PVCs that have no `storageClassName` can be bound only to PVs of that default.
+Specifying a default `StorageClass` is done by setting the annotation `storageclass.kubernetes.io/is-default-class` equal to "true" in a `StorageClass` object.
 If the administrator does not specify a default, the cluster responds to PVC creation as if the admission plugin were turned off.
 If more than one default is specified, the admission plugin forbids the creation of all PVCs.
 * If the admission plugin is turned off, there is no notion of a default `StorageClass`.
-All PVCs that have no annotation can be bound only to PVs that have no class.
-In this case the PVCs that have no annotation are treated the same way as PVCs that have their annotation set to `""`.
+All PVCs that have no `storageClassName` can be bound only to PVs that have no class.
+In this case the PVCs that have no `storageClassName` are treated the same way as PVCs that have their `storageClassName` set to `""`.

 When a PVC specifies a `selector` in addition to requesting a `StorageClass`, the requirements are ANDed together: only a PV of the requested class and with the requested labels may be bound to the PVC.
 Note that currently, a PVC with a non-empty `selector` can't have a PV dynamically provisioned for it.

-In the future after beta, the `volume.beta.kubernetes.io/storage-class` annotation will become an attribute.
+In the past, annotation `volume.beta.kubernetes.io/storage-class` was used instead of `storageClassName` attribute.
+This annotation is still working, however it won't be supported in a future Kubernetes release.

 ## Claims As Volumes